Maximilian Schell: 1960–1979: Breakthrough and acclaim

-Independent filmmaker

 Beginning in 1968 Schell began writing, producing, directing and acting in a number of his own films: Among those were The Castle (1968), a German film based on the novel by Franz Kafka, about a man trapped in a bureaucratic nightmare.
 Soon after he made Erste Liebe (First Love) (1970), based on a novel by Ivan Turgenev.
 The film was nominated for the Academy Award for Best Foreign Language Film.

 Schell's next film, The Pedestrian (1974), is about a German tycoon "haunted by his Nazi past".
 In this film, notes one critic, "Schell probes the conscience and guilt in terms of the individual and of society, reaching to the universal heart of responsibility and moral inertia."
 It was nominated for the Best Foreign Language Film Oscar and was a "great and commercial success in Germany," notes Roger Ebert.

-Schell then produced, directed and acted as a supporting character in End of the Game (1975), a German crime thriller starring Jon Voight and Jacqueline Bisset.
+Schell then produced, directed, and acted as a supporting character in End of the Game (1975), a German crime thriller starring Jon Voight and Jacqueline Bisset.
 A few years later he co-wrote and directed the Austrian film Tales from the Vienna Woods (1979).
 He had previously (1977) directed a stage production of the original play of that name by Ödön von Horváth at the National Theatre in London.